MC-DeltaT/cpu-performance-demos/loop-carried-dependency/README.md

 ### Notes

 <small><sup>1</sup>The astute among you may notice that on modern CPUs, the `dec` and `jnz` macro-fuse into one micro-instruction that has a latency of one cycle.
-This does not affect the explanation, because it is still due to branch prediction that removes branches from dependency chains.
+This does not affect the explanation, because it is still due to branch prediction that branches are removed from dependency chains.
 Even with macro-op fusion, the lack of branch prediction would cause large stalls in instruction fetching, preventing a new instruction from being executed each cycle.</small>